Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features

 \subsection{Relational-Temporal Embedding}

-The relational-temporal embedding part takes an MTS (\ie a group of metrics) as inputs.
-Since different metrics may have a wide variety of scales, RTAnomaly first normalizes the input metrics using the Min-max normalization.

-Relational embedding is designed to extract the intrinsic dependencies between metrics and embeds the dependencies as a feature vector.
+The relational-temporal embedding part takes a group of metrics as inputs.
+Relational embedding is designed to extract the intrinsic dependencies between metrics and embed the dependencies as a feature vector.
 Temporal embedding is used to obtain the temporal patterns of metrics as another feature vector because metrics are time series.